Are you kicking off a real estate business, starting your freelance career, working in sales, or any other field where contracts are key?

 Either way, follow these simple steps.

-- Create an introductory paragraph with the legal names and contact information for all parties and a start/end date for the contract.
+3. Include an intro section with legal names, contact information, and a start/end date for the contract

-- Define the scope of work, deliverables, and responsibilities of each party.
+5. Define the scope of work, deliverables, and responsibilities

-- Set penalties and clauses for failure to adhere to the contract terms.
+7. Set penalties and clauses for failure to adhere to contract terms

-- Review the contract details between all parties and make any amendments.
+8. Review the contract details between all parties and make any amendments

 Also, when it comes to signing a contract, remember that most of them are signed electronically these days to reduce delays and paper consumption, and the convenience of having them instantly retrievable from secure cloud storage.